LucaPaterlini/TL_LucaPaterlini/README.md

 git clone https://github.com/LucaPaterlini/TL_LucaPaterlini.git
 ```

-or Download the zip and extract the files in the directory.
+or Download the zip and extract the files.

 ### Dependancies